rodneyshupe/Cookbook/Recipes/Entrees/Poultry/ChickenAndSausageGumbo.rst

 Ingredients
 -----------

 - 1 cup (5 ounces or 145g) all-purpose flour
 - 1 tablespoon vegetable oil
 - 1 onion, chopped fine
 - 1 green bell pepper, chopped fine
 - 2 celery ribs, chopped fine
 - 1 tablespoon minced fresh thyme
 - 3 garlic cloves, minced
 - 1 teaspoon paprika
 - 2 bay leaves
 - 1/2 teaspoon cayenne pepper
 - Salt and pepper
 - 4 cups chicken broth, room temperature
 - 2 pounds (900g) boneless, skinless chicken thighs, trimmed
 - 8 ounces (225g) andouille sausage, halved and sliced 1/4 inch thick
 - 6 scallions, sliced thin
 - 1 teaspoon distilled white vinegar
 - Hot sauce

 Directions
 ----------

 1. Adjust oven rack to middle position and heat oven to 425F.
-   Place flour in 12-inch skillet and bake, stirring occasionally, until color of ground cinnamon, 40 to 55 minutes.
-(As flour approaches desired color, it will take on very nutty aroma that will smell faintly of burnt popcorn, and it will need to be stirred more frequently.)
+   Place flour in 12-inch skillet and bake, stirring occasionally, until colour of ground cinnamon, 40 to 55 minutes.
+(As flour approaches desired colour, it will take on very nutty aroma that will smell faintly of burnt popcorn, and it will need to be stirred more frequently.)
 Transfer flour to medium bowl and let cool.
 (Toasted flour can be stored in airtight container in cool, dark place for up